 “You’ve reached your weekly limit of invitations.
-Connections benefit you more when you know them personally, so our weekly invitation limit encourages better networks.”
+LinkedIn connections benefit you more when you know them personally, so our weekly invitation limit encourages better networks.”

-Although 100 invites a week may not sound like a lot, it’s much better to be picky with who you send invites to in order to curate an engaged, high-quality network.
+Although 100 invites a week may not sound like a lot, it’s much better to be picky with who you send invites.
+This will better position you to curate an engaged, high-quality network.

 What Is LinkedIn Jail?

-When you get restrictions placed on your account, it’s known as being in LinkedIn Jail.
+When you get restrictions placed on your account, it’s known as being put in a LinkedIn Jail.
 This simply means LinkedIn has flagged your account for breaking the rules.